 These signs should be specific changes that you can observe or measure.
 They will tell you what information you need to collect to show the differences are being made.
 (As a guide, you should use neutral language, for example 'level of' 'number of' 'how often').
-You can find some examples of these signs or indicators in this example of an evaluation plan.
+You can find some examples of these signs or indicators here

-d) Think about what tools or methods you will use to collect information to show the difference has been made.
+4. Think about what tools or methods you will use to collect information to show the difference has been made.